 - Ecuador - 625 species in 23 days in January 2008

-I have a general interest in butterflies, dragonflies and wildlife.
-We are both keen gardeners and have a developing interest in wild flowers.
+We are interested in butterflies, dragonflies and wildlife and are both keen gardeners and enjoy wild flowers.

 |